DieTechniker/3rdparty-privacy-proxy/README.md

 To get things up and running there are two parts to do
 * Configure the ```application.yml```
 * Implement the required **Delivery**, **Retrieval** or **Routing** Proxy using the abstract classes to get and deliver assets or route information out.
 You can and should implement as many Proxies / Controllers as you require.
 Read the inline code documentation for an explaination what is done where.
+* Have a look at the sample implementation that exists for every abstract class before you start coding your own services.

 ### Prerequisites